maromart/SDWAN/Localized_Policies/README.md

 Once the script finishes, you can open the generated spreadsheet and/or HTML file

+- On spreadsheet, go to Localized Policies tab.

-On HTML, click on any square (node) to expand or collapse.
+- On HTML, click on any square (node) to expand or collapse.

   If the name of the node  is positioned on the left side, this means it has descendants.

   Color convention:

   - Purple: Localized Policies
   - Green: Device Templates
   - Blue: Devices

 ## Built With
 - [Python](https://www.python.org/)